vanderhoornm/android-MythTV-Leanfront/README.md

 - You can set left/right, up/down, or rew/ff to commercial skip instead of their normal usage.
 - The Playback Control Icons |< and >| will skip back and forward to the next commercial break.
 After the last break they skip to the prior or next episode in the series, as they have always done.
-- If you have an advanced remote, the "Skip back" and "Skip next" buttons perform a commercial skip, while the "Step back" and "STep forward" buttons perform the "jump" operation of 5 minutes at a time or whatever value you set.
+- If you have an advanced remote, the "Skip back" and "Skip next" buttons perform a commercial skip, while the "Step back" and "Step forward" buttons perform the "jump" operation of 5 minutes at a time or whatever value you set.

 In the settings there are adjustments to start and end position that can be set.
 Setting a negative value means that it will skip that number of seconds early, setting a positive value will skip that number of seconds late.
 To make sure that absolutely no commercial is shown, you can make the skip larger by setting a negative value for start adjustment and a positive value for end adjustment.
 However you could miss a second or two of actual show.
 In the opposite situation, if you are unsure whether commercial skip works correctly, you can make the skip shorter by setting a positive value in the start adjustment and a negative value in the end adjustment.
 Then you will see a few seconds of commercial at the start and end of the break, so that you can be sure it is only skipping commercial and not skipping part of the show.